Advancing the Nation's Healthcare Transformation:

 The 43rd Annual Meeting will be held at the Grand Hyatt Washington, DC.
 Located in Penn Quarter, the Grand Hyatt Washington is right above the Metro Center Metro Station, just an 8 minute walk to the Verizon Center (home of the NHL Capitals, WNBA Mystics, and the NBA Wizards!), and just an 11 minute walk to the Smithsonian National Mall.
 In addition to the onsite restaurant, FIT Club and indoor pool, the Grand Hyatt has many shops and restaurants right outside its doors (or a short metro ride away).

 NONPF has reserved a block of rooms with the Grand Hyatt at the special rate of $219.00 (plus room and tax).
-To reserve your room within the NONPF block, please make your reservations online.
-The room block will close on March 21, 2017 or when the block is full.
+The room block for the Grand Hyatt has closed.
+If you need to change your reservation or want to see if there is a room available outside of the NONPF block, please call the hotel directly at the number below.

 Grand Hyatt Washington